toolboc/psx-pi-smbshare/README.md

 ## Playing PSP games online with Xlink Kai on PSP

-*tested with an [Edimax-EW-7811Un](https://www.amazon.com/Edimax-EW-7811Un-150Mbps-Raspberry-Supports/dp/B003MTTJOY) wifi dongle*

-** Prerequisites **
+*Prerequisites*
 * A wifi capable PSP
-* 1 external wifi dongle for RPi 2/3 or 2 external wifi dongles for RPi 1
+* 1 external wifi dongle for RPi 2/3 or 2 external wifi dongles for RPi 1 (*tested with an [Edimax-EW-7811Un](https://www.amazon.com/Edimax-EW-7811Un-150Mbps-Raspberry-Supports/dp/B003MTTJOY) wifi dongle*)
 * A Multiplayer game which supports Ad-Hoc
 * An Xlink Kai account from http://www.teamxlink.co.uk/

+*Steps*
 1. Burn the [latest psx-pi-smbshare image](https://github.com/toolboc/psx-pi-smbshare/releases) to a Micro-SD card
 2. Configure Wi-fi per the steps above in ["Configuring the Wireless Network"](https://github.com/toolboc/psx-pi-smbshare#configuring-wireless-network)
 3. SSH to you psx-pi-smbshare instance using the default username `pi` and default password `raspberry`